Zadilske

 Zadilske (Заді́льське, Zadzielsko) is a remote selo (village) in Stryi Raion, Lviv Oblast, of western Ukraine.
-It belongs to Kozova rural hromada, one of the hromadas of Ukraine.
+It belongs to Koziova rural hromada, one of the hromadas of Ukraine.
 Local government is administered by Zadilska village council.

 Until 18 July 2020, Zadilske belonged to Skole Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Lviv Oblast to seven.
 The area of Skole Raion was merged into Stryi Raion.

 Geography

 Zadilske is situated in the Carpathian Mountains.
 Distance from the regional center Lviv is 160 km, 52 km from the city of Skole, and 129 km from Uzhhorod.